serpenttttt/website_semester_1/README.md

 5. flask_bcrypt (bcrypt)

 Utilities:
-1. Such as DBeaver (to run the database)
+1. Such as DBeaver (to connect to the database)

 Necessary items:
 1. A can of beer